bencorpus/se_project_aroundtheus/README.md

 - Flexbox
 - Responsive web design to allow for mobile users
 - CSS transform
+- JavaScript interactivity between elements

 Plans for improving the project:

-To be able to click into each card and see some information about each location and how it relates to Jacque Cousteau.
+To be able to click into each card and see some information about each location and a description of the user's experience taking the picture

+Making the project more accessible